-- Under normal circumstances and notwithstanding that legal requirements may override this, allegations against a staff member of a breach of this Code or behaviour constituting research misconduct must be considered and investigated in accordance with the relevant staff enterprise agreement or equivalent contract. - Under normal circumstances and notwithstanding that legal requirements may override this, allegations against a research trainee of a breach of this Code or behaviour constituting research misconduct must be considered and investigated. - If the Provost considers that a research misconduct inquiry is needed, he or she must decide whether to use an internal institutional research misconduct inquiry, or to refer the matter to the police. - Should the allegations of research misconduct be of such seriousness in terms of impact, it may be necessary for the Institute to refer the matter to an external independent tribunal for investigation and determination.
-In this case, the Institute will consult relevant parties in order to meet as closely as possible, the requirements for external investigation as set out under the Australian Code. - Upon completion of the research misconduct inquiry, the Principal must be informed of the inquiry's findings and recommendations. - The Principal must then determine the actions to be taken, consistent with relevant enterprise agreements or equivalent and/or with the Institute's policies. - Wherever possible any investigation into research misconduct shall continue even if the person accused of such misconduct resigns from the Institute.
+- Under normal circumstances and notwithstanding that legal requirements may override this, allegations against a staff member of a breach of this Code or behaviour constituting research misconduct must be considered and investigated following the relevant staff enterprise agreement or equivalent contract. - Under normal circumstances and notwithstanding that legal requirements may override this, allegations against a research trainee of a breach of this Code or behaviour constituting research misconduct must be considered and investigated. - If the Provost considers that a research misconduct inquiry is needed, they must decide whether to use an internal institutional research misconduct inquiry or to refer the matter to the police. - Should the allegations of research misconduct be of such seriousness in terms of impact, it may be necessary for the Institute to refer the matter to an external independent tribunal for investigation and determination.
+In this case, the Institute will consult relevant parties to meet, as closely as possible, the requirements for external investigation as set out under the Australian Code. - Upon completing the research misconduct inquiry, the Principal must be informed of the inquiry's findings and recommendations. - The Principal must then determine the actions to be taken, consistent with relevant enterprise agreements or equivalent and/or the Institute's policies. - Wherever possible, any investigation into research misconduct shall continue even if the person accused of such misconduct resigns from the Institute.
 Distortions of the research record must be rectified, whether or not the person involved remains at the Institute.